-AHSI will ONLY accept electronic submissions of assessments.
+AHSI will MAINLY accept electronic submissions of assessments.
+In some instances you may need to scan your assignment.

 It is recommended to keep a copy of your work as well as assessments for future reference.
 AHSI does not accept any responsibility for work that goes missing during the submission process.